Welcome to this Four Corners Alliance Group Review

 Therefore, to people seeking to make a quick buck, whether one reads the books is irrelevant.

-Most people will join companies like this for its compensation plan, not educational books.
+Most people will join companies like this for their compensation plan, not educational books.

 If they join, it will be to try and make money from recruiting others into the program, not to help other people and bring value to their lives.